fllsouto/dining_philosophers_actor_model/README.md

-# Dinning Actors
+# Dining Philosophers Actor Model

-An implementation of three different algorithm for Dinning Philosophers problem using Actor model and Scala.
+An implementation of three different algorithm for Dining Philosophers problem using Actor model, Scala lang and Akka Framework.

 By Fellipe S Sampaio